Arie Luyendyk Jr.: Career

 In 2013, Luyendyk made the switch to off-road racing in the Stadium Super Trucks series, finishing seventh in points.
 In his partial season, Luyendyk notched a heat win and three fourth place finishes in seven starts.
 Two years later, he won the bronze medal at X Games Austin 2015 in the SST category.

 Luyendyk finished the season driving in the Traxxas TORC Series with Aero Motorsports backed by Ethika and Cooper Tires.
 In Luyendyk's TORC debut he finished fourth at Crandon International Off-Road Raceway driving in the Pro Light class.
 On November 18, 2013, Luyendyk completed a test with Dale Coyne Racing in the DW12 IndyCar.
 Luyendyk ran 138 laps.

 During the 2018 Stadium Super Trucks, Luyendyk recorded his first series win at Barbagallo Raceway in Perth, Australia.
 He scored a second victory at Detroit in June.
 His third SST win came two years later at Road America when he won the weekend's first race after an early roll.

 Television

 In 2009, Luyendyk became the driver analyst for Versus broadcasts of Indy Lights races.
 In 2012 Luyendyk returned to the booth, commentating the Indy Lights races for the NBC Sports Network.
 He appeared as himself in season nine of Hell's Kitchen.
 The chefs visited the Grand Prix of Long Beach in which Luyendyk was participating.

-In 2023, he appeared as a contestant on the reality game show The Traitors, which aired on Peacock.
+In 2023, Luyendyk appeared as a contestant on the reality game show The Traitors, which aired on Peacock.